xavmcc3/js-engine/README.md

 </p>

 # <img src="src/js-simple.png"  width="25"> Js Engine
-WOOOOOOHOOOO NEW JAVAFUCKINGSCRIPT THING
+A Game Engine developed in JavaScript used for quick prototyping and easy development.
+Documentation still isn't done, but I'm working on it, so chill.

-Uses pixijs for rendering
+The engine is made up of a series of systems that tie into a larger class.
+Game Objects are called Entites and can be extended with child classes.
-oh shit and also that status thing
+Uses pixijs for rendering and that JS library for statuses.

 ## Why
 idfk, its useful for some things